tadiwarodgers/e-portfolio/README.md

 ![Screenshot 2025-05-23 162324](https://github.com/user-attachments/assets/273ca4af-eb61-4336-a74c-a98381624b9d)

-### 🪞 Reflection (STAR Technique)
+### 🪞 Reflection

-**Situation**:In order to better understand our strengths and areas of enjoyment, we were invited to complete a self-assessment of our interests and abilities.
+**Situation**: In order to better understand our strengths and areas of enjoyment, we were given a quizz to complete a self-assessment of our interests and abilities.

-**Task**:I wanted to assess my present skills and pinpoint my areas of strength and improvement.
+**Task**: I wanted to assess my present skills and pinpoint my areas of strength and improvement.

-**Action**:I thought back on my coursework and part-time job experience while completing the skills inventory form that was provided.
+**Action**: I thought back on my coursework and part-time job experience while completing the skills inventory form that was provided.
 I then categorized my abilities into groups like problem-solving, technical, and communication.

-**Result**:I came to the realization that while I am good at teamwork and visual communication, I still need to improve my time management.
+**Result**: I came to the realization that while I am good at teamwork and visual communication, I still need to improve my time management.
 I made the decision to employ time-tracking tools to increase productivity and take on more team-based tasks as a result of this introspection.

 ---